Sex education in Czech schools: What I've learned as an expat parent

 Konsent is working to fill this gap by creating interactive teaching materials that go beyond just the biological aspects of sex.
 It is helping teachers approach complex subjects like consent, gender identity, and sexual orientation with sensitivity and care, providing workshops and lesson plans to ensure that Czech students get a well-rounded understanding of sexuality.

-Demand for change growing
+Demand for better sex ed is growing

 However, the disparity in sex education across Czechia remains.
 In some schools, boys and girls are still separated during lessons, and gender issues, such as non-binary identity, are either ignored or taught inadequately.
 As sociologist Lucie Jarkovská told ČTK, many schools only focus on basic hygiene or the mechanics of childbirth without addressing the questions that truly concern teenagers.